 All housing contracts are for the full two-semester academic year or remainder thereof.
 An early termination of contract is subject to financial penalties as stated in the residence halls contract.

 Housing Security Deposit

 All students who live in the residence halls are required to pay a one-time security deposit of $300 at the time of application.
 Of this security deposit, $50 is nonrefundable and is used to cover administrative costs.
 The remaining $250 is refundable, held by Housing & Dining Services and is released to the tuition and fee account within 60 days after the expiration of the housing contract.
-This deposit is forfeited by students who cancel after May 31, or students who do not live in the residence halls for the entirety of the housing contract period.
+The refundable deposit amount is forfeited by students who cancel after May 31, or students who do not live in the residence halls for the entirety of the housing contract period.

 The security deposit required for housing is in addition to the confirmation deposit required for admission to the university.